-- The relative role of potential factors underlying changes in size-at-age is not currently understood.
-Delineating between competition, density dependence, environmental effects, size-selective fishing and other factors could allow improved prediction of size-at-age under future conditions. - Improved understanding of recruitment processes and larval dynamics could lead to covariates explaining more or the residual variability about the stock-recruit relationship than is currently accounted for via the binary indicator used for the Pacific Decadal Oscillation.
+- Highest priority: Updating the fecundity-weight relationship and the presence and/or rate of skip spawning. - Highest priority: The relative role of potential factors underlying changes in size-at-age is not currently understood.
+Delineating between competition, density dependence, environmental effects, size-selective fishing and other factors could allow improved prediction of size-at-age under future conditions. - Movement rates among Biological Regions at the adult, juvenile and larval stages remain uncertain and likely variable over time.
+Long-term research to inform these rates could lead to a spatially explicit stock assessment model for future inclusion into the ensemble. - Improved understanding of recruitment processes and larval dynamics could lead to covariates explaining more or the residual variability about the stock-recruit relationship than is currently accounted for via the binary indicator used for the Pacific Decadal Oscillation.